swellaby/generator-swell/docs/USAGE-OVERVIEW.md

 - **Prompt Type**: Confirmation
 - **Default Value**: True

 If confirmed the generator will provide additional files to allow for an enhanced experience when using Visual Studio Code.
-See details [here][vscode-doc-url]
+See details [here][vscode-doc-url].

 #### Install Dependencies
 - **Display message**: 'Do you want me to install dependencies for you?'